CareSet/DURC/README.md

 You can start a field with a digit '1', or '0' but you cannot start a function that way.. so beware...

+# Automatically generated API

+Once DURC has generated its classes, it will also automatically generate an API endpoint for each table.

+Visiting
+ /DURC/json/yourtablenamehere/1

+Will show the entry of yourtablename with an id of 1.
+DURC knows how to get the related data to yourtablename and will show all of the data in other tables that it understands is linked to yourtablename id = 1.

 # Using Eloquent Child Classes to steer
 The basic idea of DURC is that you generate some child classes that inherent from auto-generated parents.
 When you substantially change your database structure, you re-run the generator, but the generator will